bagder/http3-explained/en/feature-http.md

 ## HTTP/3

-The HTTP layer does HTTP-style transports, including HTTP header compression using QPACK - which is very similar to the HTTP/2 compression named HPACK.
+The HTTP layer does HTTP-style transports, including HTTP header compression using QPACK - which is similar to the HTTP/2 compression named HPACK.

 The HPACK algorithm depends on an *ordered* delivery of streams so it was not possible to reuse it for HTTP/3 without modifications since QUIC offers